 Let's delve into Trading

-The balance of payments (BOP), summarizes all transactions such as imports and exports of goods, services, and capital that a country has made with individuals, companies, and government bodies outside the country.
+The balance of payments (BOP) summarizes all transactions, such as imports and exports of goods, services, and capital, that a country has made with individuals, companies, and government bodies outside the country.

-Comparative Advantage: Global Trade & it's Efficiency
+Comparative Advantage: Global Trade & its Efficiency

 Gradually, it dawns upon these countries that they can produce more by concentrating on products over which they have a comparative advantage.
-Country A now specializes in corn cobs while Country B focuses on transistors.
+Country A now specializes in corn cobs, while Country B focuses on transistors.
 Now the aggregate output is 20 units per year for one country.
 They can now trade equal proportions of both products and have 10 units of each of them.

-We observe that country B can produce both at products within 4 hours.
+We observe that country B can produce both products within 4 hours.
 This is called an absolute advantage, and it could be due to technological advancement.
-Despite absolute advantage over Country A, Country B can still reap benefits from specialization.
+Despite its absolute advantage over Country A, Country B can still reap benefits from specialization.

-The law of comparative advantage can be seen in David Ricardo’s book “On the Principles of Political Economy and Taxation”.
+The law of comparative advantage can be seen in David Ricardo’s book “On the Principles of Political Economy and Taxation.
 It portrays the benefits that would have been achieved by England and Portugal when specialized and traded based on their comparative advantages.
 Ricardo predicted that countries would gradually come to know of these facts and increase the production of the product that was more favourable for them.
 As the years passed by, they discovered that it was advantageous to trade and bring in products that were laborious to manufacture in one’s own country.

 Scrutinizing Comparative Advantage